alexander-katrompas/command-line-parameters/README.md

-# command-line-parameters
-An example of working with command line parameters in C/C++.
+# Introduction to Command Line Parameters in C/C++

 Compile this program with g++ -I ./ main.cpp